Equine Science (EQSC)

 EQSC 4373.
 Equine Reproduction.
 3 Hours.

-General principles and applications of equine reproduction will be presented.
-Course material will include reproductive anatomy of the mare and the stallion and endocrinology as related to reproduction.
+Students explore the general principles and applications of equine reproduction is presented.
+Course material may include reproductive anatomy of the mare and the stallion and endocrinology as related to reproduction.

 Prerequisite: EQSC 2364 and Junior standing.

 Students engage in an overall evaluation of the equine digestive system in regards to anatomy, physiology, digestive processes, nutrient requirements, feedstuffs, management, and health care.
 Current topics in equine nutrition research are also discussed.
 Junior standing.

 Students examine current concepts and research regarding physiological changes occurring during the training and conditioning of horses for athletic endeavors.
 Topics may include the industries of horse sales, training, physical rehabilitation, veterinary medicine, types of tack, and equipment used in training, among others.